The 2015 Legislature adopted a number of policy and budget recommendations to help reduce Oregon’s high poverty rate.

-On behalf of the Oregon Business Plan, OBC directors and other business leaders have been active in this year’s Legislature, joining with community organizations to advocate state policies and investments aimed at reducing poverty in Oregon.
+OBC directors and other business leaders supported these and related measures, joining with community organizations to advocate state policies and investments aimed at reducing poverty in Oregon.

-OBC directors have submitted letters of support for bills that would provide seed funding for poverty reduction initiatives in high poverty communities and that would continue and strengthen the Individual Development Account program.
+OBC directors submitted letters of support for bills to provide seed funding for poverty reduction initiatives in high poverty communities and to continue and strengthen the Individual Development Account program.

 More Inside »

 Riemer is a senior fellow at the Public Policy Institute in Milwaukee, Wisconsin.
-His visit is hosted by the OBC Poverty Task Force and the National Policy Consensus Center at Portland State.
-Here is a slide show and a brief that accompany his talk.
-Also, see the white paper, Reducing Poverty in the United States.
+His talk, at Portland State University, was hosted by the OBC Poverty Task Force and the National Policy Consensus Center at Portland State.
+Here is a slide show and a brief that accompanied his talk.
+Also, read about simulation modeling of the five-point plan, Reducing Poverty in the United States.

-The 12th Leadership Summit of the Oregon Business Plan drew record attendance January 6 at the Oregon Convention Center.
-Nearly 1,200 participants heard a stellar lineup of business and elected leaders weigh in on a range of issues.
+The 12th Leadership Summit of the Oregon Business Plan drew nearly 1,200 participants January 6 at the Oregon Convention Center.

 Elected leaders from both parties endorsed the key priorities in the 2015 Business Plan: 1) connecting education to careers, 2) putting natural resources to work, and 3) modernizing Oregon’s infrastructure.